 And for the amount of sugar in this recipe, it actually has a lovely amount of sweetness and terrific flavor.
 The added salt, the dryness of the wine, and the warmth of the cinnamon help to cut and balance all the richness.

-This cake is perfect for a special occasion or potluck--it's portable, great made ahead, and easy to slice!
+This cake is perfect for a special occasion or potluck–it’s portable, great made ahead, and easy to slice!

 Just be warned, you won't be able to stop yourself from eating the entire cake in one sitting.